chasebleyl/100-days-of-code/log.md

 ### [R1D15](#r1-d15)
 Finally got a response from Travis-CI and figured out how to properly configure it!
 My S3 bucket is automatically updated whenever I push to master!
 Glad that is configured - I was getting tired of manually uploading to S3!

+Had some time while watching The Office tonight so I went ahead and configured my log page to jump to whatever hash is included in the URL.
+Since I am rendering the Markdown HTML after page load the browser can't use the anchor tags like it normally would.
+I had to manually insert the name attributes on those anchor tags, and then manually invoke the location of the DOM to go to whatever hash is found in the URL.
+Super hacky, but finally working!

+One of these days I'll do a bit more styling.
+In an oddly nerdy way, I really like the plain text look of my website.
+It looks a bit cheap, however, so I'll have to mess with the font and some other things.